 Quick energy saving tips for SMEs

-It doesn’t matter if your business operates with a few staff from a small premise or employs a large workforce over several sites, being mindful of how you’re using energy is vital when looking for ways to save money on your business electricity and gas bills.
+It doesn’t matter if your business operates with a few staff from a small premise or employs a large workforce over several sites, being mindful of how you’re using gas and electricity is vital when looking for ways to save money on your business energy

 Reducing your energy usage could have multiple benefits for your business, such as: